- The Global Leaders model portfolio declined 8.1% over the month which was broadly in-line with the global index

 - Anecdotal reports indicate that Chinese manufacturing has begun to improve from a low base however Government efforts elsewhere to reduce the spread of the virus are set to reduce economic activity

-- At the end of the month and thereafter Global central banks indicated a willingness to support economies through the short term turbulence that the Coronavirus may produce.
+- At the end of the month and thereafter Global central banks indicated a willingness to support economies through short term turbulence that the Coronavirus may produce.

-Two fund holdings that have seen their operations directly impacted are the oil companies Shell and BP.
+Two portfolio holdings that have seen their operations directly impacted are the oil companies Shell and BP.
 The WTI crude oil price fell from US$52 to below US$45, a level last seen in December 2018.
 This was due to a reduction in oil usage both in China and more broadly from lower amounts of air travel.
 Shell and BP shares fell 17.5% and 14.5% respectively.
 During the month, BP’s new CEO outlined plans to further de-carbonise the company by 2050.
 Both firms continue to generate substantial cash flow which they are putting to work in lower polluting projects.
 With free cash flow yields now approaching 10%, we envisage that as oil prices and end markets recover, so will the share prices of these companies.
 In addition, to stabilise oil prices OPEC is likely to agree on further production cuts when members meet in the first week of March.

 Financial sector holdings, JP Morgan and Blackrock, also performed poorly.
 The sector tends to be much more exposed to market moves than other areas of the market and for this reason our holdings are lower than those in the index.